aofarrel/SRANWRP/inputs/denylists/readme.md

 SRR001705

 ## It's just too darn big
 SAMN17359332 has [a lot](https://www.ncbi.nlm.nih.gov/sra?LinkName=biosample_sra&from_uid=17359332) of read accessions associated with it.
 Eventually this blows through our disk size estimate.
+Same story with SAMN30839965 (although in that case the error in Cromwell is out of memory -- it's actually out of disk well before that happens though).